esgf2-us/esgf-1.5-design/testing.md

-# ESGF-1.5 End-to-End Pre-production Tedting
+# ESGF-1.5 End-to-End Pre-production Testing

 ** Testing and validation of Globus Search index metadata and software tools used to publish, search, and browse metadata **